 - Knowingly, carelessly, or recklessly divulges any information or documentation which has to come to their attention as an employee of the Tribe and which it is the duty of the employee to keep confidential; or knowingly, carelessly, or recklessly divulges any information of a personal nature relation to fellow employees or clients.

 - Promote a positive image of the ECDP program through healthy relationships with the families and employees served by the program.

 - Foster a climate of respect and integrity.

-- To implement regulations that govern programs for young children; acknowledging that all staff will cooperate to implement a program that far exceeds minimum regulations.
+- Ability to implement regulations that govern programs for young children; acknowledging that all staff will cooperate to implement a program that far exceeds minimum regulations.

-- To ensure that the rights and needs of children are the highest priority, while also recognizing the needs of other family members.
+- Ability to ensure that the rights and needs of children are the highest priority, while also recognizing the needs of other family members.

 - To provide needed human and financial resources that will benefit families and children.

-- To contribute to the ongoing review, evaluation and modification of services as needed by the community, families and children.
+- Ability to contribute to the ongoing review, evaluation and modification of services as needed by the community, families and children.